 The chain of custody begins when you submit your order —

 The chain of custody can be used to solve crimes.
-When I opened my commercial bank account for my company, my banker asked me to describe the nature of my business.
+When I opened my commercial bank account, my banker asked me to describe the nature of my business.
 He then opened up about having his branch robbed at gunpoint multiple times and the robbers being caught.
-But even with cameras and eye witnesses, no convictions were ever made UNTIL a robber was caught with marked money.
+Amazingly, even with cameras and eye witnesses, no convictions were ever made UNTIL a robber was caught with marked money.

 ID tags are tied to you

 Like a bank marking money, our chain-of-custody security system establishes ownership and possession the instant you place your order.
-The ID tags that arrive in the mail are registered in our database and are tied to your name, address and email.
-While we have no record of the credit card, a digital accounting of the transaction is maintained.
-Any abuse of the system is wire fraud, a Federal offense.
+The ID tags that arrive in the mail are already registered in our database and are tied to your name, address and email.

 The USPS is guided by Federal law

-The ID tags are delivered by the United States Postal Service (USPS), a quasi governmental agency governed by Federal law.
+The ID tags are delivered by the United States Postal Service (USPS).
 Any abuse of the ordering process by using a false name or knowingly impersonating another person and then using the USPS to complete the transaction is a Federal offense.
-The ID tags are like registering your car: an important legally binding link is established between you and your property with a clear record of ownership.
+The ID tags are like registering your car—an important legally binding link is established between you and your property with a clear record of ownership.